Learn about Snowflake databases and how they're different from other relational databases and data warehouses.

-Snowflake is a cloud-hosted, relational database that enables you to build data warehouses on demand.
+Snowflake Database is a cloud-hosted, relational database that enables you to build data warehouses on demand.
 It is built on top of Amazon Web Services of Microsoft Azure.

 Snowflake allows you to leverage the scalability and elasticity of the public cloud while maintaining control over your data.
 Snowflake stores this data in an industry standard format that can be queried with SQL.
 Unlike other databases, Snowflake does not require any special software or hardware for installation or administration.
 There are no servers to manage because Snowflake runs exclusively in the cloud!